-- A species of flounder, with a flat body and eyes on one side of its head
+- A species of flounder, with a flat, oval body and eyes on one side of its head

-- Dull brown or tan color on back with tiny black spots, with a white or pale brown belly.
-Males are often mottled with orange spots, while the females are not.
+- Dull brown or tan coloration on back with tiny black spots, with a white or pale brown belly

-- Most are 4-5 inches long, can be up to 6.5 inches long
+- Most adults are 4-5 inches long, but can be up to 6.5 inches long

 - From Prince William Sound, Gulf of Alaska to Baja California, Mexico

 - Live on the ocean floor on sandy or muddy bottoms

 - Generally in shallow waters, can be in depths of up to 1200 feet

 - Females lay eggs three times a year

 - Each time, a female lays between 4,100 and 30,800 eggs